piygr/s10erav1/README.md

 ------
 ## transforms.py
-The file contains albumentations trasforms which are applied to the input dataset
+The file contains trasforms which are applied to the input dataset as per the assignment requirement

 ## dataset.py
-CustomCIFAR10Dataset is created on top of CIFAR10 to take care of albumentation transform
+CustomCIFAR10Dataset is created on top of CIFAR10 to take care of albumentation + torchvision transforms

 ## utils.py
 The file contains utility & helper functions needed for training & for evaluating our model.

 ## S10.ipynb
 The file is an IPython notebook.
 The notebook imports helper functions from utils.py.
+The LRfinder has been used to find the Max LR.
+Multiple LR values were tried starting from 0.1 to 1e-8 to find that where the loss is lowest.
+Based on that the Max LR value is set to 3.20E-04.

 ## How to setup
 ### Prerequisits